 as 'The enemy knows the system'.
 It this form it is known as Shannon's Maxim.

-website have been found in surplus stores or have been swapped with other collectors.
+on this website have been found in surplus stores or have been swapped with

-have accidently escaped demolition.
-Their official policy is often that they don't want
+The official policy of these organisations is that they don't want

-longer makes sense in this rapidly changing 'open' digital world.
+something that no longer makes sense in this rapidly changing 'open'

 The fact that cipher machines sometimes accidently appear on the surplus market is,